 Sound and Music Computing (SMC) is an interdisciplinary field that takes in the whole sound communication chain, from the creation and generation of sounds to their transmission and their perception.
-By combining scientific, technological and artistic methodologies and computational approaches, this academic area deals with the understanding, modeling and generation of sound and music.
-The basic academic subjects are related to music (composition, performance, musicology), physics (acoustics), engineering (signal processing, artificial intelligence, human-computer interaction, electronics) and psychology (psychoacoustics, experimental psychology, neurosciences).
-Current areas of application include musical instruments, music production, musical information retrieval, digital music libraries, interactive multimedia systems and auditory interfaces.
+By combining scientific, technological and artistic methodologies and computational approaches, this academic area deals with the understanding, modelling and generation of sound and music.
+The basic academic disciplines are related to music (composition, performance, musicology), physics (acoustics), engineering (signal processing, artificial intelligence, human-computer interaction, electronics) and psychology (psychoacoustics, experimental psychology, neurosciences).
+Current areas of application include musical instruments, music production, music information retrieval, digital music libraries, interactive multimedia systems and auditory interfaces.
 The UPF Master's Degree in Sound and Music Computing focuses on the more technical aspects of this field.

 This master's program aims to train the professionals who will shape sound and music computing in the new information society.
 By bringing together practice and theory in a wide variety of subjects, the program offers the necessary scientific and technological background to embark on a professional career.
 More specifically, this program provides its students with a grounding in the most advanced technologies for the analysis, synthesis, transformation, and production of sound and music, and also in the technologies and processes that support sound and musical creation.

 Apart from the specific competencies acquired, there are a number of transversal competences that are also developed in this master:

 - Capacities of planning and execution of research/development plans.

 - Acquisition, management, and transmission of methodological, technical and aesthetic knowledge.